Internal working model of attachment: Influences

 The most influential figure for the idea of the internal working model of attachment is Bowlby, who laid the groundwork for the concept in the 1960s.
 He was inspired by both psychoanalysis, especially object relations theory, and more recent research into ethology, evolution and information-processing.

 In psychoanalytic theory, there has been the idea of an inner or representational world (proposed by Freud) as well as the internalization of relationships (Fairbairn, Winnicott).
-According to Freud first schemata evolve out of experiences regarding need fulfilment via the attachment figure.
+According to Freud, early schemata evolve from experiences of need fulfilment through the attachment figure.
 He argued that the resulting mental representation is an internal copy of the external world made up from memories, and thinking serves the role of experimental action.
 Fairbairn and Winnicott proposed that these early patterns of relationships become internalized and govern future relationships.

 However, the ethological-evolutionary aspects of the theory received more attention.
 Bowlby was interested in separation distress, and bonding in animals.
 He noticed that many infant behaviours are organized around the goal of maintaining proximity to the caregiver.
 He proposed that human infants like other mammals must have an attachment motivational-behavioural system which enhances chances for survival.
 Ainsworth observed mother-infant interaction and came to the conclusion that individual differences in reaction to separation could not be explained by simple absence or presence of the caregiver but must be the result of a cognitive process.

 However, when Bowlby developed his attachment theory, cognitive psychology was still at its beginning.
 Only in 1967, Neisser proposed a theory of mental representation based on schemas which later led to the development of schema theory.
 It was said that these scripts might be the base of the structure of internal working models.

 The term internal working model, however, was coined quite early by Craik (1943).
 What he called internal working model was a more elaborate and modern version of the psychoanalytical idea of the internal world.
 In essence, he claimed that humans carry a small-scale representation, or model of reality, and their own potential actions within it in their mind.

 In summary, Bowlby remodelled Freud’s work about relationship development in terms of newer fields of research (evolutionary biology, ethology, information-processing theory), drawing both from Craik’s idea of representations as the formation and use of dynamic models and Piaget’s theory of cognitive development.